-By adding the right mixture of ingredients, you can get your composting cooking…literally!
+By adding the right ingredients, you can literally get your compost cooking.

 MAKE YOUR OWN COMPOST BIN